 There is ramped access to the school’s front reception entrance and to the dining hall.
 There are also accessible toilets on the ground floor and in the dining hall.
 Two dedicated parking spaces are available, one at the front of the school and one in the school staff car park.

 Although the teaching rooms are spread over 3 floors, the school has access for wheelchair bound pupils on the ground floor where there is a hall and six classrooms.
-The group and community rooms are also situated on this floor.
-All classrooms have computers and class libraries although the dedicated ICT suite and library are situated on the upper floors.
+All classrooms have computer and iPad access and class libraries although the main library are situated on the upper floors.

 Parents of children with individual needs should contact the Headteacher for advice and more detailed information about provision.